 Sign up to our mailing list to discover the future of beauty and wellness.

-The spring and autumn equinox mark the days the clocks go forwards an hour (spring), and backwards an hour (autumn).
+The autumn equinox mark the days the clocks go backwards an hour.
 Known as Daylight Savings Time, the clock change is an effort to give the northern hemisphere a little more time in the sun and reduce our energy costs.

 But the clocks changing isn’t just a practical move; your body also shifts as a result.
 A study in Michigan found a spike in heart attacks after the clocks change, and another study found car accidents increase.
 Strokes were also found to be more common when the clocks change in spring in this Finnish study, though they stress this might be correlation rather than causality.